HiroNewf/Network-Plus-Notes/README.md

     - This leads to loops if config the network incorrectly
     - The IEEE 802.1D standard is the STP protocol and is used everywhere
 - STP
-    - This was already talk about somewhere above but
+    - This was already talked about somewhere above but
     - Root Ports are ports that lead to the root switch
     - Designated ports are other open ports
     - Blocked ports are blocked to prevent a loop